pndaRN/Programming-Journey/README.md

 Productive day!
 Knocked out a bunch of memory management lessons at work since it was a slow day.
 My patients didn’t need much (a rare treat).
 Got my sharpshooter streak back—redemption!

 ### May 25th, 2025
-It was Sabbath so I had some friends over and spent time woth my family.
+It was Sabbath so I had some friends over and spent time with my family.
 Didn’t get much coding done, but I managed to finish a short lesson in SSG before bed.
 Still making progress!

 ### May 26th, 2025
 Started using Mimo to casually explore front-end development.
 I’m really into Svelte, so I hope that by the time I dive into front-end work, I’ll at least have some foundation.